Ira Reiss: The Cross Cultural Sexual Linkage Theory

-Perhaps the most challenging research and theory project was Reiss's development of a cross cultural explanation that would specify the universal aspects that organize and shape our sexual lives in all societies, i.e., how sexuality is knit into the social fabric.
+Perhaps the most challenging research and theory project was Reiss's development of a cross cultural explanation that would specify the universal aspects that organize and shape our sexual lives in all societies, i.e., how sexuality knits into the social fabric.
 The project fascinated Reiss and he spent five years searching through the studies that had been carried out regarding sexuality in other societies—both developed societies and developing societies.
 He used the Standard Cross Cultural Sample of the 186 best studied non-industrial societies in the world and also used research done on today's industrial societies.
 He published his research and theoretical explanation in his 1986 book.
 The universal linkages to sexuality that were found in all societies came from three socio/cultural segments: the degree of gender power differences, the ideologies concerning what is considered normal and the degree of marital sexual jealousy.
 These three elements were the basis of his Linkage Theory explaining differences and similarities in how sexuality was viewed in various societies.
 The gender power difference in a society was seen as the most powerful influence on sexual customs since it influences the other two linkages.
 Changes in sexual customs in the Western World generally supports this theory.

 The HER Sexual Pluralism Theory

 The spread of HIV/AIDS in the United States led to Reiss's decision to compare the U. S. to other western societies so as to understand why it has such high rates of sexual problems such as HIV/AIDS, teen pregnancy, rape, and child sexual abuse.
 His wife, Harriet, worked closely with him on this book and she is a co-author.
 They examined national data from several Western European countries as well as from the United States.
 They discovered that those countries in Europe with very low rates of sexual problems were countries with a high degree of sexual pluralism, i.e., a broad acceptance of sexual attitudes and behaviors.
 The Western European countries highest on sexual pluralism were the Scandinavian cultures and the Netherlands.
 The sexual ethic that was growing in those countries was conceptualized as HER Sexual Pluralism.
 HER stands for honest, equal, and responsible.
 Those sexual relations that have HER qualities are considered ethical in these Western societies.

 The evidence indicated that the restrictive aspects of American traditional attitudes towards sexuality was limiting the ability of Americans to cope with their sexual problems.
 The Reisses' theory stated that American society would lower its rate of sexual problems if it increased its acceptance of an HER Sexual Pluralism ethic.
 In 1990 the Reisses predicted that the U.S. society would move further toward HER sexual pluralism and thus have higher condom usage, lower teen pregnancy rates, greater gender equality, and more acceptance of homosexuality—and all those trends have occurred.
-The Reiss's published their research and theory in two editions in the 1990s.
+The Reisses published their research and theory in two editions in the 1990s.